 About

-Tara holds a B.A. from Pomona College and an MBA from Harvard University.
-Her poems appear or are forthcoming in North American Review, Jabberwock Review, Nimrod International Journal, Poet Lore, Rhino, Radar Poetry, Dogwood a Journal of Poetry and Prose, Mud Season Review, Cold Mountain Review, Empty Bowl Press, Up the Staircase Quarterly, Red Hen Press’s “New Moons” anthology, among other literary journals and anthologies.
+Tara holds a B.A. from Pomona College and an M.B.A. from Harvard University.
+Her poems appear or are forthcoming in North American Review, ONLY POEMS, Jabberwock Review, Nimrod International Journal, Poet Lore, Radar Poetry, Rhino, Empty Bowl Press, Red Hen Press’s “New Moons” anthology, among other literary journals and anthologies.

-Tara resides on an island in the Salish Sea with her husband Paul and their rescue dog Hector.
+Tara resides on an island in the Salish Sea with her husband Paul and rescue dog Hector.

 "You choose to be a novelist, but you're chosen to be a poet.
 This is a gift and it's a tremendous responsibility.
 You have to be willing to give something terribly intimate and secret of yourself to the world and not care, because you have to believe that what you have to say is important enough.”